-4.5 Twisted equivariant cohomology
+4.5 Twisted orbifold cohomology

 We use the above singular-cohesive homotopy theory to obtain (in Thm.
 4.5.3 below) a twisted (parameterized/sliced) generalization of the classical Elmendorf-Dwyer-Kan theorem (reviewed as Prop.
+4.5.1 below) for local coefficients given by equivariant bundles.
+Then we close by explaining how this gives rise to a good notion of (generalized, non-abelian) twisted orbifold cohomology (Rem.
+4.5.4 below) such as twisted orbifold K-theory (Ex.
+4.5.5 below).
+A comprehensive discussion of generalized twisted orbifold cohomology based on this foundation is given in [SS25-Orb].

-4.5.1 below).
-Before proving the twisted EDK theorem, we now explain how it serves as the foundation for a general notion of twisted & equivariant generalized differential cohomology theory (subsuming the fairly well-known example of twisted equivariant K-theory.
+Before proving the twisted EDK theorem, we begin now by explain how it serves as the foundation for a general notion of twisted & equivariant generalized differential cohomology theory (subsuming the fairly well-known example of twisted equivariant K-theory.
 Ex.
-4.5.4 below) which we will lay out in [SS22-TEC][SS22-TED]:
+4.5.5 below) which we will lay out in [SS25-TEC][SS25-TED]: